ArduSat/space-kit-examples/libraries/ArdusatSDK/README.md

 or CSV format (can be read by a wide variety of software, but takes up more space) will be used.
 Binary formatted logs end in `.BIN`, CSV formatted logs end in `.CSV`. `beginDataLog` will return `true` if the log system was started successfully, `false` otherwise.

+If a Real Time Clock (RTC) chip is connected to the Arduino and set properly, the logging system will automatically read the current POSIX time (seconds since 1/1/1970) from the RTC, as well as the milliseconds since the Arduino started (`millis()`) and log both these values to the beginning of the log file.
+Since all subsequent values log milliseconds since the Arduino started (again, using `millis()`), this offset line can be used to translate these relative timestamps into absolute datetimes.
+The RTC chip used is the DS1307, and should be wired up on the I2C bus using `SDA` and `SCL` pins.

 After the logging system is started, the `writeX` and `binaryWriteX` functions can be used to actually write the binary data much like the `ToJSON` and `ToCSV` functions listed above.
 Binary and